-To be considered for federal and/or state funds, a student must be a U.S. citizen or an eligible noncitizen as defined in the federal regulations; meet standards of satisfactory academic progress; be accepted as a regular undergraduate student in a degree program; not be in default on a federal student loan or have made satisfactory arrangements to repay; not owe a repayment on a federal student grant or have made satisfactory arrangements to repay it; and be registered for selective service, if male between the ages of 18 and 25.
+To be considered for federal and/or state funds, a student must be a U.S. citizen or an eligible noncitizen as defined in the federal regulations; meet standards of satisfactory academic progress; be accepted as a regular undergraduate student in a degree program; not be in default on a federal student loan or have made satisfactory arrangements to repay; not owe a repayment on a federal student grant or have made satisfactory arrangements to repay; not owe a repayment on a federal student grant or have made satisfactory arrangements to repay it.
 Also, students can only receive financial aid for coursework in their degree program.
 A student is considered to be full-time when attending 12 credit hours or more, three-quarters time for 9-11 credit hours, half-time for 6-8 credit hours, and less-than-half-time for fewer than 6 credit hours.
 Any change to a student's eligibility criteria may result in a change in financial aid eligibility at any time.
 The financial aid office must be informed of changes to eligibility criteria (i.e., enrollment, outside resources, change of program, etc.) so financial aid award adjustments can be made.
 Financial aid eligibility and awarding are always subject to the availability of funds; therefore, awards may decrease.